Dosage Form: gel

 Clinical Trials in Hypogonadal Men

-Table 2 shows the incidence of all adverse events judged by the investigator to be at least possibly related to treatment with Testosterone Gel 1% and reported by >1% of patients in a 180 Day, Phase 3 study.
+Table 2 shows the incidence of all adverse events judged by the investigator to be at least possibly related to treatment with Testosterone Gel 1% and reported by greater than 1% of patients in a 180 Day, Phase 3 study.

 |*Lab test abnormal occurred in nine patients with one or more of the following events reported: elevated hemoglobin or hematocrit, hyperlipidemia, elevated triglycerides, hypokalemia, decreased HDL, elevated glucose, elevated creatinine, elevated total bilirubin.|